-A contribution to the engagement between Christian theology and non-Western cultures, creating dialogue between theological discourse and African traditions.
+A contribution to the engagement between Christianity and non-Western cultures, bringing Christian theology into dialogue with African traditions.

 Trade Information: LPOD